theoladune/AIVC-Seminar/text/script.md

 sent.
 Here are the contribution of the correction neural network.
 It is mostly used for the areas for which the prediction is quite inaccurate.
 The best example for this is the ball, which is obtained exclusively from this coding mode, as it was quite poorly predicted.
+This is clearly visible as a bright red spot in the coding mode visualisation.

+---

 Ok, so this visual example concludes my talk.

 # Conclusion

-Today, we have presented a codec which is built only with neural networks.
+Today, I have presented a codec which is built only with neural networks.

+---

 It has some particularities in its design, such as motion inference at the decoder, conditional coding to transmit a correction to the prediction or the presence of a skip mode.
-And that makes it able to get performance competitive with HEVC, for different rate targets and across the usual coding configurations.
+And all of this makes it able to get performance competitive with HEVC, for different rate targets and across the usual coding configurations.

 ---